jsdoublel/DISCO/README.md

 # DISCO

 Decomposition Into Single-COpy gene trees ([DISCO](https://doi.org/10.1093/sysbio/syab070)) is a method for decomposing multi-copy gene-family trees while attempting to preserve orthologs and discard paralogs.
 These single-copy gene trees can be subsequently used by methods that can estimate species trees from single-copy gene trees such as [ASTRAL](https://github.com/smirarab/ASTRAL) or [ASTRID](https://github.com/pranjalv123/ASTRID) in order to obtain an accurate estimation of the species tree.
-Additionally, DISCO can be paired with concatenation analysis using the script `ca_disco.py`.
+Additionally, DISCO can be paired with concatenation analysis with methods such as [RAxML](https://github.com/amkozlov/raxml-ng).

 > **NOTE:** For species tree estimation default settings are recommended; however, for orthology detection using `-m 2` is recommended so small groups are retrieved.
 It is also highly recommended that you use the most recent version of DISCO, as it applies the latest bugfixes (see [changelog](CHANGELOG.md)).
 <!-- **NOTE:** At present, it is recommended to use the latest version if you want to run the DISCO algorithm as described in Willson et al. 2021, as using earlier versions can causes results inconsistent with the DISCO algorithm in rare cases. -->